simpleinjector/Documentation/source/advanced.rst

 .. code-block:: c#

     container.RegisterManyForOpenGeneric(typeof(IValidator<>),
-        AccessibilityOption.PublicTypesOnly,
         (serviceType, implTypes) => container.RegisterAll(serviceType, implTypes),
         typeof(IValidator<>).Assembly);

 The code snippet registers all types from the given assembly that implement *IValidator<T>*.
-As we now have multiple implementations the container cannot inject a single instance of *IValidator<T>* and we can no longer call *container.GetInstance<IValidator<T>>()*.
+As we now have multiple implementations the container cannot inject a single instance of *IValidator<T>* and because of this, we need to supply a callback delegate.
+This allows us to override the way the registration is made, and allows us to make a registration for a collection.
+Because we register a collection, we can no longer call *container.GetInstance<IValidator<T>>()*.
 Instead instances can be retrieved by having an *IEnumerable<IValidator<T>>* constructor argument or by calling *container.GetAllInstances<IValidator<T>>()*.

 It is not generally regarded as best practice to have an *IEnumerable<IValidator<T>>* dependency in multiple class constructors (or accessed from the  container directly).
-Depending on a set of types complicates your application design and can often be simplified with an alternate configuration.
+Depending on a set of types complicates your application design, can lead to code duplication.
+This can often be simplified with an alternate configuration.
 A better way is to have a single composite type that wraps *IEnumerable<IValidator<T>>* and presents it to the consumer as a single instance, in this case a *CompositeValidator<T>*:

 .. code-block:: c#